 We envision an America where respite is readily available and easily accessible to all caregivers.

 The Lifespan Respite Task Force, established in 2000, is a coalition of over 100 national and state organizations which serves as a working group of the ARCH National Respite Coalition to develop and promote a national respite policy.
 The Task Force was a major force in passing the Lifespan Respite Act of 2006 and will continue to serve to ensure full funding for the program and to help oversee program implementation.
-For a list of participating organizations, click here.
+For a list of endorsing organizations at the time of passage in 2006, click here.

 Respite care, which includes crisis care, provides temporary relief for caregivers from the ongoing responsibility of caring for an individual of any age with special needs, or who may be at risk of abuse or neglect.